Reviews You Can Rely On

 Our Verdict

 The Platypus GravityWorks filtration system is fast and straightforward to use.
-We tested the four-liter version of this product.
-It wins our Editors' Choice Award because it's one of the most versatile and reliable systems tested.
+We tested the four-liter version of this product and found it to be one of the most versatile and reliable systems in our lineup.
 Designed for base camp use, it has a plethora of applications.
-Not only can it filter 4L of water in under five minutes and doubles as a shower or handwash station.
+Not only can it filter 4L of water in under five minutes, but it doubles as a shower or handwash station.
 While most gravity filters need to hang, you can filter water on a slope or a rock when no trees or shrubs are around.
-It filters out both bacteria pathogens and protozoa, making it a great option to use throughout North America where these are prominent water-borne pathogens.
+It filters out both bacteria pathogens and protozoa, making it a great option to use throughout North America, where these are prominent water-borne pathogens.
 This is our favorite gravity filter because of its durability and versatility.
+To see how it stacks up versus the competition, check out our review of the best backpacking water filters.

 REASONS TO BUY